SKAHP/One-Engi/kant-on-testimony.md

-1. mmanuel Kant is often regarded as an exponent of the

-‘individualist’ tradition in epistemology, according to which testimony is not a fundamental
+Immanuel Kant is often regarded as an exponent of the‘individualist’ tradition in epistemology, according to which testimony is not a fundamental

 source of knowledge.

 The​ ​present​ ​paper​ ​argues​ ​that​ ​this​ ​view​ ​is​ ​far​ ​from​ ​accurate.